DanielBoxer/BlenDir/README.md

 - The complete folder structure file will be generated automatically
 - This file can be used to recreate the saved folder structure

-### BlenDir Workflow Example

-1. Open a new Blender file
-2. Press `Shift` `Ctrl` `F` (default keymap)
-3. Use the BlenDir file browser to save the file
-4. Folders will be created automatically after saving!
-5. If the reference folder is set, you will now be able to quickly open your references when opening this project

 ## Installation